amabdallah/WaM-DaM/README.md

 For alternative licensing arrangements, contact Adel M. Abdallah or David E. Rosenberg directly.

 ## AUTHOR and CONTACT
-For more info, please free to email <a href="http://www.engr.usu.edu/cee/faculty/derosenberg/students.htm" target="_blank">    Adel Abdallah </a> at: amabdallah@aggiemail.usu.edu
+For more info, please free to email
+<a href="http://www.engr.usu.edu/cee/faculty/derosenberg/students.htm" target="_blank"> Adel Abdallah </a> at:    amabdallah@aggiemail.usu.edu
-<a href="http://www.engr.usu.edu/cee/faculty/derosenberg/" target="_blank"> David Rosenberg </a> david.rosenberg@usu.edu
+<a href="http://www.engr.usu.edu/cee/faculty/derosenberg/" target="_blank"> David Rosenberg </a> at
+david.rosenberg@usu.edu

 ## Sponsors and Credit
 This material is based upon work supported by the National Science Foundation Grant <a href="http://www.nsf.gov/awardsearch/showAward?AWD_ID=1135482" target="_blank">NSF grant</a> .
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.